AmeerTaweel/g-tab/README.md

 # gTab
-A tab management extinction for Google Chrome.
+A tab management extension for Google Chrome.